Viola Davisas Annalise Keating

-In 2012, Davis received an Oscar nomination for "Best Actress" for her portrayal of the heart-broken but stoic 'Aibileen Clark' in The Help.
-Emma Stone, Bryce Dallas Howard and Octavia Spencer also star.
-The film adaptation of Kathryn Stockett's best-selling novel, directed by Tate Taylor, was set in Jackson, Mississippi during the turbulent 1960s and was also nominated for an Academy Award for "Best Picture."
-Davis won the Screen Actors Guild and Critics' Choice "Best Actress" Awards for her portrayal of 'Aibileen,' and was also nominated for a Golden Globe and British Academy Film Award.
-The film won a Screen Actors Guild Award for "Outstanding Performance by a Cast in a Motion Picture" and a Critics' Choice Award for "Best Acting Ensemble."
+In 2012, Davis received an Oscar nomination for Best Actress for her portrayal of the heart-broken but stoic Aibileen Clark in The Help.
+Emma Stone, Bryce Dallas Howard and Octavia Spencer also starred.
+The film adaptation of Kathryn Stockett's bestselling novel, directed by Tate Taylor, was set in Jackson, Mississippi, during the turbulent 1960s, and was also nominated for an Academy Award for Best Picture.
+Davis won the Screen Actors Guild and Critics' Choice Best Actress Awards for her portrayal of Aibileen, and was also nominated for a Golden Globe and British Academy Film Award.
+The film won a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture and a Critics' Choice Award for Best Acting Ensemble.

-In 2008, Davis starred in the critically revered film Doubt based on John Patrick Shanley's Tony Award winning play, where she portrayed 'Mrs. Miller,' the mother of a young boy who piques the fascination of a Catholic priest.
+In 2008, Davis starred in the critically revered film Doubt, based on John Patrick Shanley's Tony Award-winning play where she portrayed Mrs. Miller, the mother of a young boy who piques the fascination of a Catholic priest.
 Davis shared the screen alongside Meryl Streep, Amy Adams and Phillip Seymour Hoffman.
-Davis was nominated for a Golden Globe Award, Screen Actors Guild Award and an Academy Award for "Best Supporting Actress."
+Davis was nominated for a Golden Globe Award, Screen Actors Guild Award and an Academy Award for Best Supporting Actress.
 The National Board of Review recognized Davis with the Breakthrough Award and she was also honored by the Santa Barbara Film Festival as a Virtuoso.

 In 2013, film audiences saw Davis in four vastly different projects.
-In the film adaptation of the popular science fiction novel Ender's Game, Davis portrayed military psychologist 'Major Gwen Anderson,' opposite Asa Butterfield, Hailee Steinfeld, Abigail Breslin and Harrison Ford.
-Summit Entertainment released this film on November 1, 2013.
-In the nightmarish Prisoners, a dark thriller about two families shattered by the kidnapping of their daughters on Thanksgiving Day, she starred alongside Jake Gyllenhaal, Hugh Jackman, Maria Bello, Terrence Howard and Paul Dano.
-In Beautiful Creatures, released on Valentine's Day, Davis joined Emma Thompson and Jeremy Irons in telling the tale of two teens confronting a multi-generational curse.
-Warner Bros. and Alcon produced the film.
+In the film adaptation of the popular science fiction novel Ender's Game, Davis portrayed military psychologist Major Gwen Anderson, opposite Asa Butterfield, Hailee Steinfeld, Abigail Breslin and Harrison Ford.
+In Warner Bros.'
+Prisoners, a dark thriller about two families shattered by the kidnapping of their daughters on Thanksgiving Day, she starred alongside Jake Gyllenhaal, Hugh Jackman, Maria Bello, Terrence Howard and Paul Dano.
+In Beautiful Creatures, Davis joined Emma Thompson and Jeremy Irons in telling the tale of two teens confronting a multi-generational curse.
+Warner Brothers and Alcon produced the film.

-That same year, Davis had a six-episode arc in the Showtime hit series United States of Tara, written by Academy-Award winner Diablo Cody.
-Davis portrayed 'Lynda P. Frazier,' a wildly eccentric artist and friend to 'Tara' (Toni Collette).
+That same year, Davis had a six-episode arc in the Showtime's hit series United States of Tara, written by Academy Award-winner Diablo Cody.
+Davis portrayed Lynda P. Frazier, a wildly eccentric artist and friend to Tara (Toni Collette).

-Davis won the Independent Spirit Award for "Best Supporting Female" in 2003 for her performance in Antwone Fisher.
-Additional film appearances include Madea Goes to Jail, State of Play, Law Abiding Citizen, Disturbia, The Architect, Get Rich or Die Tryin' and Far From Heaven.
+Davis won the Independent Spirit Award for Best Supporting Female in 2003 for her performance in Antwone Fisher.
+Additional film credits include, Blackhat, Extremely Loud and Incredibly Close, Knight and Day, Nights in Rodanthe, Madea Goes to Jail, Law Abiding Citizen, Disturbia, Eat, Pray, Love, It's Kind of a Funny Story, The Architect, Never Back Down and Far From Heaven.
 She worked with director Steven Soderbergh on Solaris, Traffic and Out of Sight, and in Syriana, which Soderbergh produced for director Stephen Gaghan.

-In 2004, Davis starred on the stage in the Roundabout Theatre Company's production of Lynn Nottage's play, Intimate Apparel, directed by Daniel Sullivan.
+In 2004, Davis starred in the stage in the Roundabout Theatre Company's production of Lynn Nottage's play Intimate Apparel, directed by Daniel Sullivan.
 She garnered the highest honors for an off-Broadway play, including "Best Actress" awards from the Drama Desk, the Drama League, the Obie and the Audelco Award.
 Davis was nominated for the Lucille Lortel Award as well.
 She reprised her role at the Mark Taper Forum in Los Angeles where she was recognized with the Ovation, Los Angeles Drama Critics and the Garland Awards.

-In 2001, Davis was awarded a Tony for "Best Performance by a Featured Actress in a Play" for her portrayal of 'Tonya' in King Hedley II.
-She commanded the attention of critics and audiences alike for her portrayal of "Tonya," a 35-year old woman who is forced to fight for the right to abort an unwanted pregnancy.
+In 2001, Davis was awarded a Tony for Best Performance by a Featured Actress in a Play for her portrayal of Tonya in King Hedley II.
+She commanded the attention of critics and audiences alike for her portrayal of "Tonya," a 35-year-old woman who is forced to fight for the right to abort an unwanted pregnancy.
 Davis also received a Drama Desk Award in recognition of her work.

-A graduate of The Julliard School, Davis received an Honorary Doctorate during its 109th Commencement Ceremony and she also holds an Honorary Doctorate of Fine Arts degree from her alma mater, Rhode Island College.
+A graduate of The Julliard School, Davis received an Honorary Doctorate during its 109th Commencement Ceremony, and she also holds an Honorary Doctorate of Fine Arts degree from her alma mater, Rhode Island College.
 She resides in Los Angeles with her husband and daughter.